roshigajelin-ai/pythonproject/README.md

 Objectives

-Analyze flight booking data from multiple airlines.
-Identify key factors affecting flight ticket prices.
-Study travel patterns across major Indian cities.
-Predict flight ticket prices using machine learning.
-Detect and predict possible flight delays.
-Generate meaningful insights through data visualization.
+The project analyzes flight booking data from multiple airlines to understand pricing trends and travel patterns across major Indian cities.
+It aims to identify the key factors that influence flight ticket prices, such as airline type, route, travel duration, number of stops, departure time, and booking period.
+Using machine learning techniques, the system predicts flight ticket prices and detects potential flight delays based on historical data.
+Additionally, it generates meaningful insights through data visualization and exploratory data analysis, helping airlines, travel agencies, and passengers make informed decisions.

 Technologies Used